mathi-123/EVA7-Session2.5/README.md

 # Submission by Malathi Murugesan

-# Objectie
+# Objective
-The aim is to build a neural network which
+The objective is to build a neural network which can

 1.Recognize handwritten digits when provided as an image input